orangejuice/blog/data/activity/book-金锁记-2005/record.en.md

   subtitle: Eileen Chang / 2005 / Harbin Publishing House
 ---

-Via tw Stopping Clouds, the garden basked in the autumn sun for an entire morning and afternoon, sinking down like a ripe fruit, sinking and sinking and emitting a fragrant aroma. —— Eileen Chang “Golden Lock Diary”
+Wispy clouds linger in the autumn sunshine, basking all morning and afternoon, hanging heavily like overripe fruit, dropping, dropping, and exuding fragrance. — Eileen Chang, 'The Golden Cangue'